 - a.
-For surface water supply systems, the water treatment plant capacity condition listed above as a triggering event has ceased to exist for five consecutive days; or - b.
-For surface water system, LCRA announces that curtailment of water supplies to firm water customers is no longer required under the drought contingency measures of the LCRA DCP; or
+When water treatment plant capacity condition listed above as a triggering event has ceased to exist for five consecutive days; or - b.
+LCRA announces that curtailment of water supplies to firm water customers is no longer required under the drought contingency measures

-Upon termination of Stage 2 Stage 1 becomes operative.
+Upon termination of Stage 2, Stage 1 becomes operative.